brsr/antitile/docs/conway.rst

     0 & 1 & 0 \end{bmatrix} .

-In fact, all Conway operators `y` can be expressed as `y = $xj`, where `x` is some alternating operator.
+In fact, all Conway operators `y` can be expressed as `y = $xj`, where `x` is some alternating or Conway operator.
 This is easier to see by going backwards from the operator.
 By symmetry, if `g` is odd, there is an edge that lies on or crosses the center point of the edge in the chamber structure.
 Otherwise, if `g` is even, either a vertex lies there or a face contains the center point.
 If `g`